 Investment in the development of human capital is one of the most effective ways to promote a country's continued economic growth and social equity.
-For Taiwan, this is especially true as it faces new challenges such as slowed economic growth, an aging population, human capital flight, shifting economic and industrial priorities, and other issues as addressed in this country report.
-The broad focus of this chapter is on public policy innovation for human capital development in Taiwan.
-In particular, it investigates key issues related to the promotion and implementation of Science, Technology, Engineering, and Mathematics (STEM) education and Technical and Vocational Education and Training (TVET) for the purposes of cultivating human capital.
-It begins by giving an overview of the relevant historical context; demographic changes affecting society; and the economic, educational, and public policy landscape in terms of developing human capital.
-Official government statistics and relevant industry and economic indicators are used to shed light on wide-ranging public policy and human capital issues affecting Taiwan's economy, institutions, and people.
-These are synthesized to address the following research questions: What institutions and programs exist to promote STEM education, TVET, human capital development, and productivity in Taiwan?
-What key challenges do these initiatives try to address?
+For the Republic of China (ROC), this is especially true as it faces new challenges such as slowed economic growth, an aging population, human capital flight, shifting economic and industrial priorities, and other issues as addressed in this country report.

+The broad focus of this chapter is public policy innovation for human capital development in the ROC.
+In particular, it investigates key issues related to the promotion and implementation of science, technology, engineering, and mathematics (STEM) education and technical and vocational education and training (TVET) for the purposes of cultivating human capital.
+It begins with an overview of the relevant historical context; the demographic changes affecting the society; and the economic, educational, and public policy landscape in terms of developing human capital.
+Official government statistics and relevant industry and economic indicators are used to shed light on wide-ranging public policy and human capital issues affecting the ROC's economy, institutions, and people.
+These are synthesized to address the following research questions: Which institutions and programs exist to promote STEM education, TVET, human capital development, and productivity in the ROC?
+Which key challenges do these initiatives try to address?
 How successful have these initiatives been at promoting human capital development and productivity?

-The findings presented in this study address three major themes: organizational structures tasked with human capital development; related public policies, plans, and programs, especially for promoting STEM and TVET education; and the emerging human capital needs of and skills prioritized by government, industry, and civil society.
+The findings presented in this study address three major themes: organizational structures tasked with human capital development; related public policies, plans, and programs, especially for promoting STEM and TVET education; and the emerging human capital needs and skills prioritized by the government, industry, and civil society.
 Based on the findings, the report then discusses the key challenges faced and the local responses to these challenges.
-Broadly speaking, those responses have aimed to foster interest in STEM, improve existing and implement new TVET programs, facilitate twenty-first century skills in education, and attract and retain highly skilled domestic and foreign talent.
+Broadly speaking, the responses have aimed to foster interest in STEM, improve existing TVET programs and implement new ones, facilitate twenty-first century skills in education, and attract and retain highly skilled domestic and foreign talent.
 The report concludes by highlighting important lessons learned and offering recommendations for policy makers and industry leaders.